-Being naturally prejudiced in favour of survival of Beisonality, I am inclined to think, in spite of Myers, that elepathy is not a human attribute at all, but a manifesta-ion of outside intelligence-but probably my bias has influenced this opinion.
-Can we think at all outside ourselves-as cast-iron logical methings grinding out answers to syllogiams? or do our
+Being naturally prejudiced in favour of survival of personality, I am inclined to think, in spite of Myers, that telepathy is not a human attribute at all, but a manifestation of outside intelligence-but probably my bias has influenced this continuous rath and belief are absolutely useless without proof: desire could dominate everything, even truth itself.

-Can we think at all outside ourselves-as cast-iron logical machines grinding out answers to syllogisms? or do our monghts go round in a circle with self as the centre, mainted by imagination and the desire for immortality?
-Faith and belief are absolutely useless without proof: desire build dominate everything, even truth itself.
-I have just read a book on the Infinite from a religious wint of view-the author seems obsessed with his conception, and drives it to death with dogmatic assertions any or all which may be false.
-One feels inclined to ask, what is fue?
-Are we simply living organisms with over-heated maginations?
+Can we think at all outside ourselves-as cast-iron logical machines grinding out answers to syllogisms? or do our thoughts go round in a circle with solf as the centre, assisted by imagination and the desire for immortality?
+Faith and belief are absolutely useless without proof; desire

+I have just read a book on the Infinite from a religious point of view-the author seems obsessed with his conception, and drives it to death with dogmatic assertions any or all of which may be false.
+One feels inclined to ask, what is true?
+Are we simply living organisms with over-heated imaginations?